 In order to recover expenses incurred to raise, collect, administer and distribute contributions, United Way charges 15% for fundraising services and 17.5% for administrative services on all contributions.
 All nonprofit organizations have fundraising and administrative costs, and United Way of Southern Kentucky’s costs are well within the recommendations from the Better Business Bureau and IRS that non-profits spend no more than 35% on fees.

 What is the difference between administrative and fundraising fees?

 Administrative expenses include investments in an organization’s infrastructure and operations.
 For example, staff dedicated to accounting and human resource activities, the applicable portion of information technologies devoted to these functions, governing board expenses, the production of an annual report, and management systems are typically classified as administrative expenses.
 Fundraising expenses include any costs incurred in the process of or with the intent of asking potential donors to contribute funds, materials, or time.
 Examples include staff time dedicated to donor development, direct mail expenses, maintenance of donor mailing lists, fundraising events, and more.
-Fundraising fees represent an investment that saves fundraising overhead expenses (pledge forms, staff time, etc.) from numerous programs by performing that task for them.
+Fundraising fees represent an investment that saves fundraising overhead expenses (pledge forms, staff time, etc.) from numerous agencies that receive United Way funding by performing that task for them.

 Why are both fundraising and administrative fees necessary?